w3c/strong-authentication-and-identity-workshop/sponsorship.md

 layout: home
 ---

-# Sponsoring the W3C Workshop on Manga, Comics, and Fixed Layout Publications
+# Sponsoring the W3C Workshop on Strong Authentication & Identity

-(Some general text on the Workshop T.B.D.)
+(Some general text on the Workshop TBD)
 {: .todo}

 For more details on the workshop, see the [W3C Workshop on Strong Authentication & Identity](index.html).